 Carnegie said that if you are always interested in others, you will make more friends in two months than if you try to attract others to care about you in two years.

-Keep a curious mind to explore, how does the other person spend their time, and what are the times that excite them?
+Keep a curious mind to explore, how the other person spends their time, and what are the times excite them?
 Both are a good start for us.

 Second, keep smiling at others.

 Why are dogs the most beloved animals in the world?